Robert. W. H. McCoy, born in Colorado Springs, CO 1946

 Warren Hunter, La Villita Studio/Classroom

 After serving in the Air Force during Vietnam, I continued studying painting at the University of Houston, receiving a BFA degree in 1974.
-Upon completion, I was accepted for graduate work at the University of New Mexico, the University of Arizona, and Southern Methodist University.
+Upon completion, I was accepted for graduate work at the University of New Mexico, the University of Arizona, and Southern Methodist University in Dallas.
 I was also given the opportunity to live and teach in San Miguel de Allende, Mexico for a year, which I chose.
 That gave me exposure to the original paintings and murals by prominent Mexican artists, and life within a different culture.

 At the end of that year, I was given the same opportunity to live and teach in Rome.
 I took a train to New Orleans where I boarded a Lykes freighter.
 It took several weeks to cross and unload cargo at different ports.
 After disembarking in Genoa and traveling to Rome, I acquired an apartment at the top of a building overlooking the Vatican and the historical city.
 Each day I spent the mornings teaching, and the afternoons going to museums, churches, and historical sites.
 In the evenings I would do my own work.
 Those experiences were unique and had a profound influence on my development as an artist.

 When I returned to Texas, I was accepted in the graduate program at the University of Houston.
 During that time I was awarded a teaching fellowship and received my MFA degree in 1981.
 After graduation, I taught at several institutions until 1990 when I began painting fulltime.
 I have been represented by galleries since 1975, and continue to have my work represented today.

 Graduate Studio, Lawndale Annex, University of Houston, 1979